IHsojib71/Meal-Management-PHP/README.md

 4) Type "localhost/meal_management" in your browser

-I am still working on Monthly Report and Edit meal and cost system.
+I am still working on Edit meal and cost.
 Stay tuned!